Hog Deer hunting

-If you are planning to hunt Hog Deer during the season you must now order your Hog Deer tags online and they will be mailed out to you.
+If you are planning to hunt Hog Deer during the season you must now register for an online MyGL account and have a valid Victorian Game Licence endorsed for deer to be able to order your Hog Deer tags.

 If you have been successfully drawn out of the annual Hog Deer ballot (online entries between August and November each year), specific information can be found on this page for hunting Snake Island, Blond Bay and Boole Poole.

 Government agencies may conduct planned burns near areas you are thinking of hunting.
-If you want to see if planned burns will be occurring on, or near, public land you will be visiting, please take a look at this web page.
+If you want to see if planned burns will be occurring on, or near, public land you will be visiting, please take a look at the Forest Fire Management Victoria website.